iotaledger/iota.rs/iota-shared/README.md

 make
 ```

 What it does is building the shared library and C main file as example and run it.
 The C source file has been documented, each extern functions from the shared library all have their own documentations.
+If you are curious about performance, here's [benchmark](documentation/benchmark.md) result we tested on both C and Rust.